Semi-device-independent certification of indefinite causal order in a photonic quantum switch: Results

 The quantum switch~\cite{chiribella13switch} is a process that describes the following experimental situation.
-Consider an experiment in which two local parties, Alice and Bob, act on a qubit target system in an order that is determined by the state of a qubit control system (see Fig.~\ref{fig:diagram}).
-If the control system is in the state $\ket{0}$ Alice will act on the target system before Bob.
-If the control system is instead in state $\ket{1}$ then Bob will act on the target system before Alice.
+Consider an experiment in which two local parties, Alice and Bob, act on a qubit target system in an order determined by the state of a qubit control system (see Fig.~\ref{fig:diagram}).
+If the control system is in the state $\ket{0}$ ($\ket{1}$) Alice will act on the target system before (after) Bob.
 However, if the control system is in the coherent superposition $\ket{+}\coloneqq(\ket{0}+\ket{1})/\sqrt{2}$, then the target state will be acted upon by Alice and Bob in an \textit{indefinite causal order}.
 Finally, a third party, Charlie, that is in the well-defined future of Alice and Bob, performs a measurement in both target and control systems, regardless of the causal order between Alice and Charlie.
 Such a process, depicted in Fig.~\ref{fig:diagram}(d), allows for the events marked by the local operations of Alice and Bob to occur in what can be interpreted as a superposition of causal orders.